grammyjs/website/site/docs/hosting/cloudflare-workers.md

 addEventListener("fetch", webhookCallback(bot, "cloudflare"));
 ```

-The above example bot replies "Hello, world!" when it receives the start command.
+The above example bot replies "Hello, world!" when it receives `/start`.

 ## Deploying Your Bot